LoneDev6/Wiki-ItemsAdder/plugin-usage/hide-scoreboard-numbers-1.17+.md

 {% hint style="warning" %}
 ### **Warning**

-This option is definitive and cannot be turned on/off in-game.\
+This option is permanent and cannot be turned on/off in-game.\
 You have to disable it in the `config.yml` and regenerate the pack again to enable/disable it (using `/iazip`).
 {% endhint %}